klark973/make-initrd-bootchain/bootchain-interactive/README.md

 - `$IM_BACKTITLE` - Back title for all input and output dialogs.
 - `$IM_WIDGET_ARGS` - Additional arguments for `dialog` command.
-- `$NOTTYS` - Non-empty value, if switching TTY's are disabled.
+- `$CONSOLE` - Non-empty value, if switching TTY's are disabled.
 - `$NOASKUSER` - Non-empty value, if input dialogs are disabled.
 - `$NOLINES` - Non-empty value, if pseudo-graphics line drawing are disabled.